Banner

 The repair was designed around drilling well casing at an angle to intercept the mine shaft at various elevations between the bottom of the cap and socketed down into the underlying rock.
 3.5PCF hydro insensitive polyurethane grout was chosen for its ability to provide the necessary structural support to the cap.

 CJGeo performed pre-mobilization testing at our facility in collaboration with the design engineer to ensure that the grout would perform as desired.
-CJGeo placed polyurethane grout through approximately 15 different injection points, grouting from the top down.
-The end result was a plug extending at least 5′ into the shaft through rock, ensuring that the shaft through soft soils was completely stabilized.
+CJGeo placed CJGrout 35NHV geotechnical polyurethane through approximately 15 different injection points, grouting from the top down.
+The end result was a plug extending at least 5′ into the shaft through rock.
+This plug ensures that the shaft through soft soils is completely stable.

 Top